Inspire, Educate and Collaborate: RWAS Launches its New Vision for Horticulture

-Members, stakeholders and visitors to the Royal Welsh Show gathered today, Tuesday 25th July, at the Farming Connect stand to hear about the Royal Welsh Agricultural Society’s plans to unveil a new-look Horticulture Section in 2024.
-We were pleased to also welcome the Minister for Rural Affairs, Lesley Griffiths MS to the launch.
+Members, stakeholders and visitors to the Royal Welsh Show gathered this week, at the Farming Connect stand to hear about the Royal Welsh Agricultural Society’s plans to unveil a new-look Horticulture Section in 2024.

 The promotion of horticulture is one of the Society’s key charitable objectives and plans are underway to establish a new Horticultural Village at the 2024 Royal Welsh Show.
 The village will celebrate all aspects of horticulture in Wales – from community to commercial growing, competitive showing and displays, alongside promoting the health and social benefits of gardening, education and building a resilient supply chain of sustainable Welsh produce.